 Cats are wrongly perceived as indifferent and ‘none of your business’ type pets.
 Oftentimes, especially to non-cat people, they are seen as aloof and disengaged.

 Various researches done on canines’ minds have piled up through the years due to their higher Emotional Quotient (EQ), Intelligence Quotient (IQ), and other cognitive skills.
 Dogs with the highest emotional intelligence include German shepherd, Labrador, etc.; imagine how trainable a German shepherd lab mix would be!

 According to BBC, dogs were domesticated about 30,000 years ago, and cats got domesticated only 10,000 years ago.
 Probably, it led to a lack of in-depth research on feline mind and behavior.

 Recent research on feline recognition of emotion has found that cats can recognize human gestures and expressions, and they behave differently to these emotions.

 Cats can pick on human emotions.
-BBC mentions a study of Jennifer Vonk and Moriah Galvan, from Oakland University, that was conducted on 12 cats.
-It found that cat stayed near the owner during happy moods, i.e., smiling expression, and behaved defensively when the owner frowned or expressed anger.
+BBC mentions a study by Jennifer Vonk and Moriah Galvan, from Oakland University, that was conducted on 12 cats.
+It found that the cat stayed near the owner during happy moods, i.e., smiling expression, and behaved defensively when the owner frowned or expressed anger.

 Are Cats Emotionally Intelligent?

-A new criterion of success at academic and practical level is high emotional quotient (EQ).
+A new criterion of success at the academic and practical level is the high emotional quotient (EQ).
 Pets are considered emotionally intelligent and are role models for kids as well as elders to learn to handle emotions.
-Companion dogs are proven to polish children emotional responses in a better way, but cats are equally emotionally intelligent too.
+Companion dogs are proven to polish children’s emotional responses in a better way, but cats are equally emotionally intelligent too.

 Before the debate begins, it should be made clear that emotional intelligence is the self-awareness of emotions, managing emotions wisely, and having an ability to understand others’ emotions better.
 It helps in developing moral values and better social skills.